LGBTQ rights in Bulgaria: Blood donation

 Gay and bisexual men are not explicitly banned from donating blood in Bulgaria.
 However, the blood donor application form, required prior to any blood donation, does not ask the applicant to disclose that information, rather requires them to confirm that they did not partake in practices (sexual included) that increase the risk of HIV or other STIs.
 The consent form is detailed in an ordinance issued by Bulgaria's Ministry of Healthcare on 19 July 2004.

-Party positions on potential same-sex marriage/partnership law

-Support for same-sex marriage legislation on a political level is limited to positions of individual party members(in parties who support partially the lgbtq rights).

-In light of the elections for the 47th National Assembly of the Republic of Bulgaria on 14 November 2021, the Organizational Committee of Sofia Pride analyzed the election platforms of all major parties' running candidates for MPs.
-In the Committee's words, 'LGBTQ+ people continue to be unrepresented in the party headquarters' visions and ideas for the country'.
+2024 anti-LGBT legislation

+On 7 August 2024, Bulgaria's parliament approved an amendment to the education law that prohibits the “propaganda, promotion, or incitement in any way, directly or indirectly, in the education system of ideas and views related to non-traditional sexual orientation and/or gender identity other than the biological one”.
+The amendment, introduced by Revival party, defines “non-traditional sexual orientation” as "contrary to Bulgaria's legal concept of emotional, romantic, sexual or sensual attraction between persons of opposite sexes".
+Balkan Insight noted that the bill passed largely because of the surprising backing of the country's largest pro-EU GERB party.
+The bill was signed into law by President Rumen Radev and entered into force on 16 August 2024.